lambdaclass/concrete/ROADMAP.md

 ### Current Frontier

 The current frontier is **Phase 7: Standard Library And Core APIs**.
-Phases 1-6E are closed as active phases; completed Phase 7 foundations and workloads 1–6 live in [CHANGELOG.md](CHANGELOG.md).
-The active frontier is the remaining stdlib/API surface, unsafe/trusted wrappers and trap/debug UX, the shipped pure-core proof arc, the Layout panic-to-diagnostic slice, and pull-gated breadth or defect tails with a named forcing workload.
+Phases 1-6E are closed as active phases; completed Phase 7 foundations and workloads 1–8 live in [CHANGELOG.md](CHANGELOG.md).
+The active frontier is the remaining soundness/evidence defects and Phase 7A boundary corrections listed immediately below.
+Trap/debug UX, Layout panic conversion, and pull-gated breadth wait their turn in that list.
 Phase 7.5's QBE backend is fully specified but has not started.

 ## Pull-Gated Tails From Earlier Phases